National Iranian Congress: Section 14

-Section 15:.
+Section 15

 Provincial Parliaments shall be formed to provide for the direct participation of people in supervising the implementation of programs and monitoring the rapid progress of social, economic, developmental, health, cultural, educational and welfare programs.
 The members of these Provincial Parliaments shall be directly elected by the people of the same Province.
 The requirements for voters and elected members, their scope of responsibility and supervisory authority and the election proceedings shall comply with the principles of national unity and territorial integrity of the country and shall remain within the framework of this Constitution.
 The set of laws passed by Provincial Parliaments shall not be out of the Constitution's boundary or be contrary to legislation passed by Congress.
 The impact of laws passed by Provincial Parliaments shall not be out of the geographical and judicial scope of that Province.
 Moreover, Provincial Parliaments shall not have the power to ratify any bill, proposal, or plan that directly or indirectly sets the grounds for the separation of one or more Provinces or parts of Provinces from Iran.
 Provincial Parliaments shall be dissolved in the event of such an action and the national government shall control the Province until new Provincial Parliamentary elections are held.

+Section 16

-Section 16: None of Iran's thirty-three Provinces shall have the power to establish an army or to declare war on other Provinces or any foreign countries.
+None of Iran's thirty-three Provinces shall have the power to establish an army or to declare war on other Provinces or any foreign countries.
 Signing international treaties and regulating imports and exports shall be within the exclusive bounds of the authority of the Congress of Iran and outside the scope of the Provincial Parliament's authority.
 Provincial Parliaments shall act only within the framework provided by the Constitution to facilitate the export and import affairs in each Province and shall only do so with direct permission and direct monitoring of Congress.

+Section 17

-Section 17: The Supreme Court shall interpret the Constitution and determine the existence of any conflict between passed legislation and the Constitution.
+The Supreme Court shall interpret the Constitution and determine the existence of any conflict between passed legislation and the Constitution.
 Requests for interpretation of the Constitution shall be sent to the Supreme Court by the President or the leadership of the House of Representatives and the Senate.

+Section 18

-Section 18: Proposing an amendment or amendments removing, adding, or editing parts of this Constitution shall require a majority of four-fifths of both the House of Representatives and the Senate.
+Proposing an amendment or amendments removing, adding, or editing parts of this Constitution shall require a majority of four-fifths of both the House of Representatives and the Senate.
 These changes, after approval of the Congress, shall require a majority of fifty percent plus one vote in a national referendum for an amendment to the Constitution to come into force.

 Article V

+Section 1

-Section 1: The Executive branch shall be the only branch that has the responsibility for executive power, and the President shall be the head of this branch.
+The Executive branch shall be the only branch that has the responsibility for executive power, and the President shall be the head of this branch.
 The President and Vice President shall be elected by direct vote for a term of three years, and the President's re-election is only possible just for another three-year term.
 Serving as President for more than two terms is strictly prohibited.